Antenna Metrology Theory and Applications

 - two compact antenna test range operating from 5 GHz to 300 GHz;

 - fully-screened anechoic chamber for mobile communications antenna applications (750 MHz to 5 GHz);

 - NSI Planar near-field range operating to 100 GHz;

-- a 9 m x 3 m x 3 m anechoic chamber for feed measurements and general measurement use.
+- A 9 m x 3 m x 3 m anechoic chamber for feed measurements and general measurement use;

-Research in this area is illustrated by the following activities.
+Some of our Antenna Metrology research is illustrated by the following activities.